No-confidence motion against Imran Khan: Vote of no-confidence

+Based largely on the Westminster system of legislature, the prime minister commands confidence of the majority of the lower house of Parliament, the National Assembly, under clause (2A) of Article 91 of the Constitution.

 The constitution of Pakistan allows for the removal of an incumbent prime minister if a no-confidence motion gains a simple majority.
 If parliament is not in session, opposition parties must also requisition the Speaker of the National Assembly to summon a session; once the requisition is submitted, the speaker has a maximum of 14 days to summon the session.
 Once the session is in attendance, the secretary of the house will circulate the motion for the no-confidence vote, which in this instance was moved to the next working day.

 Once the motion is moved, according to the rules of procedure, it cannot be voted up before three days or after seven days.
 The vote is conducted by an open vote by division, once the session takes place, a bell is rung to inform any parliamentarians that might be outside the assembly hall; later, the gates are closed.
 Those in favour of no-confidence exit the hall from one side, those not in favour exit the hall from another side; once the members of the assembly begin to leave, the counting procedure starts, everyone re-enters the hall once the hall is emptied and all members have displayed their vote by exiting the hall.

 After the vote is complete, if the no-confidence motion is successful, the speaker of the house informs the president of Pakistan in writing and secretary issues a notification to the gazette.

-Events prior to vote
+Events prior to the vote

+Announcement of no-confidence motion

+On 6 February 2022, opposition leaders Shehbaz Sharif (PML-N) and Bilawal Bhutto (PPP) discussed "legal, constitutional and parliamentary options" to oust the PTI government.
+These included proposing a motion of no-confidence against Federal and Punjab governments, with the latter to "test the waters".
+Dawn reported that the PPP hoped that the PML(Q) and the Jahangir Tareen group of PTI (~8 MNAs and ~30 Punjab MPAs) could be swayed against the provincial government of Punjab and was "reportedly in contact" with Tareen.
+However two days later the PML-N's central executive committee remained undecided on pursuing a no-confidence motion.

+On 11 February 2022, the opposition parties agreed to table a no-confidence motion in parliament.
+It was announced by PDM leader Maulana Fazlur Rehman, who also said that the PDM would approach the allied parties of the PTI-led government to try and end their coalition with it.
+This came after several opposition leaders said they had been deliberating on a no-confidence motion.